SeekingAura/seekingaura.github.io/docs/dev_notes/02-linux_server-debian_based/02-disk/02-partition_resize.md

 ## Resize Partition

 **NOTE:** It is recommended to unmount (using the `umount` command) the partition first to prevent write operations that may generate errors.
 Also, disable swap.
 If you have the machine in VMware or Hyper-V, take a snapshot BEFORE starting this process.
 If possible, run a Live CD (Try Ubuntu) and perform the resize operations from there.
-{: .notice--error}
+{: .notice--danger}

 ### Parted

-This process can run on the same disk partition where the OS is running, but risks still exist.
+This process can be executed on the same disk partition where the OS is running, but risks still exist.
-{: .notice--warn}
+{: .notice--warning}

 In some cases, there is free disk space, and we want to increase the size of one or more partitions (as in the [Get Current partitions structure](#get-current-partitions-structure) example).
 To do that, we will use `parted` on the `sda` device with the remaining free space.